The information at Drugs.com is not a substitute for medical advice. ALWAYS consult your doctor or pharmacist.

 When used in combination with disease-modifying antirheumatic drugs (DMARDs) or as monotherapy:

-Recommended starting dose: 4 mg/kg given once every 4 weeks as a 60-minute single intravenous drip infusion, followed by an increase to 8 mg/kg based on clinical response
+Starting dose: 4 mg/kg given once every 4 weeks as a 60-minute single intravenous drip infusion, followed by an increase to 8 mg/kg based on clinical response

 Doses exceeding 800 mg per infusion are not recommended.